arshmanahmad/arshmanahmad/README.md

 Hi, I'm Arshman 👋
-I'm a dedicated and professional React developer with over 3 years of experience in web and app development.
+I'm a dedicated and professional MERN Stack developer with over 3 years of experience in web app development and also having experience in android and ios applications development.
 My expertise lies in creating high-quality, responsive, and user-friendly applications using modern technologies.

 My Expertise:
 Frontend Development: